 These cycles go back and forth.

-But if you ignore the process which actually began the 1500s and 1600s, uh then of course you can make your case erroneously as they are today.
+But if you ignore the process which actually began the 1500s and 1600s, then of course you can make your case erroneously as they are today.

-No evidence, no data showing that most of the present warming is due to man.
+As members of the Intergovernmental Panel on Climate Change, the UN wrote in February, no evidence, no data showing that most of the present warming is due to man.

 No data.